AFCA has multiple projects underway to enhance our dispute resolution service and improve the experience for members and complainants.

 For more information on the Independent Review process and final report visit the about the Independent Review page.

-AFCA has continued work in response to the Independent Review making progress across 12 recommendations, with work complete on 4 of these.
-Notable updates include increasing the visibility of AFCA’s Independent Assessor and enhancing transparency of systemic issues.
+AFCA has continued work in response to the Independent Review making progress across 12 recommendations, with work complete on four of these.

 1. Dealing with further issues raised during the complaint process